maidsafe/rfcs/proposed/0000-Petname-System.md

 ## Rules of Thumb

-1. There cannot be more than one Petname or Nickname per Key. (see: Unresolved Questions [1])
+1. There cannot be more than one Petname or Nickname per Key.
-2. No one user can have two Petnames that are similar. (see: Unresolved Questions [2],[3])
+2. No one user can have two Petnames that are similar. (see: Unresolved Questions [1],[2])
 3. Nicknames need not be unique.
 4. Any given Petname may be changed at the user's discretion.
 5. Any given Petname may be deleted at the user's discretion.
 6. Any Persona or Share can have a Nickname, but does not necessarily have to have one.
 7. Any Nickname will be a Structured Data type containing the Nickname and the Key.
-8. Creation of a Persona or Share comes with the option of creating a Nickname for that Persona.
+8. Creation of a Persona or Share comes with the option of creating a Nickname for that Persona or Share.
-10. A Nickname should only be utilized after checking the user's Address Book for a Petname assigned to that Key.
+10. The Key Book should only be utilized after checking the user's Address Book for a Petname matching the name submitted.
 11. When a Nickname is returned for a given function, any action on that Nickname should trigger a prompt to assign that Nickname to a Petname, defaulting to the Nickname if one is available.

 ## Nickname Denotation

 Nicknames must always be specified as Nicknames - and made brutally obvious to the user that they *are*, in fact, Nicknames.
 They are to be changed immediately and globally once a user assigns a Petname to them.
 They are then to be, by default, stored forever as the Petname that the user assigns.
 Petnames must always be used if previously assigned.

-There should be a reserved character to denotate that this *is* a Nickname (see: Unresolved Questions [4]).
+There should be a reserved character to denotate that this *is* a Nickname (see: Unresolved Questions [3]).
 If two nicknames are rendered in the same display, there should be a way to distinguish this as well.
-One way to distinguish this is to add a trailing identifier which are the first X number of hexadecimal bytes of that Key (see: Unresolved Questions [5]).
-So a persona with the Nickname "Bart" with the Key “518A...” would be "Bart@518A..." if we set the reserved character to be an arroba. (see: Unresolved Questions [6]).
+One way to distinguish this is to add a trailing identifier which are the first X number of hexadecimal bytes of that Key (see: Unresolved Questions [4]).
+So a persona with the Nickname "Bart" with the Key “518A...” would be "Bart@518A..." if we set the reserved character to be an arroba. (see: Unresolved Questions [5]).
 If, however, there is no Nickname attached to the provided Key, the name would be represented with only the reserved character and the identifier.

 ## Absolute/Unique Navigation